isomerpages/govtech-im8/_control-catalog/Infrastructure Security.md

 ### Control Recommendations

-Use common time source such as Network Time Protocol.
+Use common time source such as Network Time Protocol (NTP).
+In the cloud, it is recommended to use the default time sources provided by the CSPs.

 ### Risk Statement

-Inconsistent time clocks will impede incident investigations.
+The lack of synchronised clocks introduces significant risks, including increased security vulnerabilities, data integrity issues, and challenges in troubleshooting.

 <a id="is-11"></a>
-## IS-11: Domain Name Registration
+## IS-11: Central Domain Name Registration

 ### Control Statement

-Register .sg domain names (e.g., .gov.sg, .edu.sg, .org.sg, .sg) with GovTech as the sole registrar.
+Register .gov.sg and .edu.sg domain names with GovTech as the sole registrar.

 ### Control Recommendations

-Consider defensive domain registation for domains that could be mistaken for the original domain, such as common typos or with special characters.
+Use the Whole of Government Domain Name Server (DNS) portal on the IT Service Management (ITSM) portal to register domain names.

 ### Risk Statement